SergeyKirk/python-ds-algo-library/README.md

 ## Overview

-A comprehensive Python implementation of fundamental data structures and algorithms.
+Python implementation of fundamental data structures and algorithms.
 This repository serves as both a reference implementation and a practical toolkit for understanding core computer science concepts.
 Each implementation emphasizes clarity, correctness, and educational value.

 ## Table of Contents